bormaxi8080/osint-timeline/DRAFT.md

 LinkedIn for Journalists (LIFJ) has been around for more than a decade helping journalists use LinkedIn to their advantage.
 Our program provides access to training sessions, LinkedIn experts, and tools like LinkedIn Premium Business.
 Stay up-to-date on all things LIFJ by joining our LinkedIn Group: https://news.linkedin.com/media-resources/linkedin-for-journalists

+Google advanced video search.
+When you search for videos on search engines, don't forget that there, as on and YouTube, there are advanced search filters.
+For example, Google has filters for language, duration, subtitles, and domain: https://www.google.com/advanced_video_search

+A list of OSINT tools that may be useful to you when conducting investigations related to Kyrgyz Rebublic.
+Do you want me to add more?
+Make a pull-request.
+Unless further clarified, the site or project has versions in Kyrgyz and Russian only.
+Some resources have English language versions as well: https://github.com/paulpogoda/OSINT-Tools-Kyrgyzstan

 ----

 **OSINT Tools, Services and Investigations:**